Current Members of the Executive Committee

 Her background is in community aged care.
 Bea began her career in aged care in 1998 as a Home Care Personal Assistant and by 2006 she became the coordinator of the program and coordinated a total of up to 70 clients and 20 staff in Queanbeyan.
-She worked with Red Cross for 4 years within Ages Care before taking on an Aged Care Advocacy Role with ADACAS early in October 2020.
+She worked with Red Cross for 4 years coordinating the Community Visiting Program before taking on an Aged Care Advocacy Role with ADACAS early in October 2020.

 Bea would like to understand and be more mindful of the services that are provided to older people in our community who are in a hospital/health care setting and to make a difference when required, if she can.

-Emma has a background in health in clinical service delivery, health counselling, education, community development and health professional regulation.
+Emma has a background in health; in clinical health service delivery, counselling, research, education, community development, and health professional regulation.
 Working in primary health care and as a former homebirth midwife, she has always had a passion for the provision of responsive health care from individual, professional and quality healthcare delivery perspectives.

 Now retired from working in clinical roles she joined HCCA to bring her experiences both as a provider and consumer of health services to contribute to advocacy and consumer empowerment and the vital work of HCCA.
 She has served on several health advisory committees.
 Emma has recently joined HCCA’s Health Policy and Research Committee and is the Consumer Representative on the Canberra Region Medical Education Council.

 Peta joined HCCA in 2021 and has a background in nursing, specialising in emergency care, chronic illness management, and health professional education.
 Peta is a zealous advocate for the essential nature of the consumer experience, autonomy in decision making, and equitable access to services.
 Peta is a Board Member of the Nursing and Midwifery Board of Australia for the ACT.